x27/CFT/README.md

 If you don't know what it is try starting here [TrustWallet](https://trustwallet.com/)

 Big [How to buy the License(s) with Cryptocurrency](HOWTOCRYPTO.md) with images from well-wisher

+#### Payment via Paypal (through an intermediary)

+Each license costs $40USD, a pair of licenses - $70USD.

+Paypal address is given on request via my email: n3617400@yahoo.com

+In your e-mail, please specify the serial number of the scanner and which license(s) you want to buy.

 Donations: 480USDT (9)
 * Uniden SDS100 (45% of funds raised)